ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 To create a new contract we need the code that creates it (both the constructor function and code that writes to memory the EVM bytecode of the actual contract).
-Normally in Solidity we just use `addr = new <name of contract>(<constructor parameters>)` and the compiler takes care of everything for us, but to has a deterministic contract address we need to use [the CREATE2 opcode](https://eips.ethereum.org/EIPS/eip-1014).
+Normally in Solidity we just use `addr = new <name of contract>(<constructor parameters>)` and the compiler takes care of everything for us, but to have a deterministic contract address we need to use [the CREATE2 opcode](https://eips.ethereum.org/EIPS/eip-1014).
 When this code was written that opcode was not yet supported by Solidity, so it was necessary to manually get the code.
 This is no longer an issue, because
 [Solidity now supports CREATE2](https://docs.soliditylang.org/en/v0.8.3/control-structures.html#salted-contract-creations-create2).